PET Access Program Policy

 The Ontario PET Access Program considers requests on a case-by-case basis to fund PET scans for patients who may benefit, but who do not meet the eligibility criteria for funding under any other programs.

-For funding to be granted, a panel of experts must agree that a PET scan will provide more benefit to the patient than other available tests.
+- Compared to other available tests, the majority of experts must agree that a PET scan is safer for the patient and/or will provide more benefit to the patient.

 Before Applying to the Ontario PET Access Program